 For Steve and Maria, wine was a passion that turned into a celebration of our local grape growing and wine making industry.
 Steve grew up in Green Bay, Wisconsin where his father Carl experimented early on with growing grapes in Wisconsin.
 Maria grew up in Stevens Point, Wisconsin, where her Italian born father continued his tradition of making wine for friends and family celebrations.
 Both developed an early appreciation and love for wine.
 Steve and Maria met while in school at Madison and then attended law school together.
 While working as attorneys, they attended seminars on grape growing in Wisconsin.

 A year after the vineyard was planted, in 2006 construction was started on the winery and tasting room for Parallel 44.
-Since opening on Memorial Day weekend in 2007, Parallel 44 has continued to grow and expanded; today all of the wines produce by Parallel 44 and Door 44 are either made with grapes grown in Parallel 44's own vineyards or one at one of the vineyards that the wineries contract with throughout the state of Wisconsin and the Upper Midwest.
-Over the past 10 years the winery itself has undergone several remodels, with the first being a major expansion of the winery in 2009.
-This expansion nearly doubled the size of the original winery.
+Since opening on Memorial Day weekend in 2007, Parallel 44 has continued to grow and expanded.
+Today all of the wines produced by Parallel 44 and Door 44 are either made with grapes grown in Parallel 44's own vineyards or one at one of the vineyards that the wineries contract with throughout the state of Wisconsin and the Upper Midwest.
+Over the past 10 years the winery itself has undergone several remodels, The first a major expansion of the winery occurred in 2009, which nearly doubled the size of the origina.
 A second smaller expansion and remodel was complete in 2011.
 In an effort to bring our unique wines to more people, Steve and Maria decided in 2013 to open our sister winery, Door 44, located in the heart of Door County.

 The geographical location of our vineyard & winery was the inspiration for the Parallel 44 and Door 44 names.
 Both wineries are situated on 44° North Latitude - which circles the globe, and is renowned as the world's finest grape growing and wine making regions.
 This latitude includes the great wine regions of Bordeaux, France and Tuscany, Italy.
 Unlike our European counterparts we endure winters of subzero temperatures.
 We do, however, share many similarities with these regions such as seasonal growing climate, annual rainfall, and length of daylight.
 It is our inspiration to share this latitude with our counterparts, while celebrating our own unique tradition of growing grapes on the "Frozen Tundra" of Wisconsin.